singhkpratham/geocompr/03-attribute-operations.md

 Combining data from different sources is a common task in data preparation.
 Joins do this by combining tables based on a shared 'key' variable.
 **dplyr** has multiple join functions including `left_join()` and `inner_join()` --- see `vignette("two-table")` for a full list.
-These function names follow conventions used in the database language [SQL](http://r4ds.had.co.nz/relational-data.html) [@grolemund_r_2016, Chapter 13]; using them to join non spatial datasets to `sf` objects is the focus of this section.
+These function names follow conventions used in the database language [SQL](http://r4ds.had.co.nz/relational-data.html) [@grolemund_r_2016, Chapter 13]; using them to join non-spatial datasets to `sf` objects is the focus of this section.
 **dplyr** join functions work the same on data frames and `sf` objects, the only important difference being the `geometry` list column.
 The result of data joins can be either an `sf` or `data.frame` object.
 The most common type of attribute join on spatial data takes an `sf` object as the first argument and adds columns to it from a `data.frame` specified as the second argument.